outdreamer/build-a-cure/docs/tasks/function_to_do.md

 ## examples

-  - how the common system structure of 'isolated components that are connected by functions to form a network' can be replaced by other structures like:
+  - how the common system structure of 'isolated components that are connected by functions to form a network' can be replaced by other structures using associated useful functions like:
     - describe/determine/differentiate: a structure with attributes (or a structure of attributes) that allow interactions of continuous/overlapping components inside the structure or produced by the structure to develop the same input/output sequences as the component/function network
       - this can take the form of 'attribute intersections', 'lack of structure', 'overlapping/continuous structures vs. discrete structures', 'incentivized but not explicit structure' or 'abstract structures' allowing this similarity to the component function network
     - identify/determine/limit: sequences/sets of component/function routes (formatted as pairs, patterns, positions, differences, sequences, interval/degree-based versions of both, non-ordered set versions of both) on the network